Gcarnes05/Behrend-Defect-Analyzer/BDA-Tutorial.md

 Va_Ga,-2,-762.69860429,0.737601,-0.09537269999999999,0.02371790751483992
 Va_Ga,-3,-759.18076603,1.6596,-0.08617888124999998,0.03630872044557992
 ```
-**Manual Creation**
+**Manual Creation of `energies_final.csv`**
 This file can be created manually if these calculations have been done using another tool.
+If this is done, ensure that the order of the defects matches the order in `vAtoms.csv`.
 If using PyDefect, the information can be found in the following files:
 - **Defect Name**: Name of the defect directory (e.g., `Va_Ga_0/`).
 - **Charge**: Encoded in the defect directory name (e.g., `Va_Ga_-1/` → `-1`).
 - **Bulk Energy**: Extract from `OUTCAR` of each calculation.